ajaygautam95/EDA---Titanic-Dataset-in-R/README.md

  NA's       :687

 ```
-From the above summary the basic statistical mesaure of each variable is obtained and then it is notices that there are missing values in the variables - Age, Cabin  and Embarked
+From the above summary the basic statistical mesaure of each variable is obtained and then it is noticed that there are missing values in the variables - Age, Cabin  and Embarked

 #### Converting the Catergorical Variables from numeric to factors
 ```